Niels-IO/next-image-export-optimizer/readme.md

 This library makes a few assumptions:

-- All images are stored inside the public folder like public/images
+- All images that should be optimized are stored inside the public folder like public/images
+- Currently only local images are supported for optimization

 ## Installation